 Copenhagen, Naples, and Nice will join the Oneworld Alliance carrier’s map in May and June.
 American will offer daily flights from its Philadelphia hub, which has been among the slowest of its hubs to recover from the pandemic.
-The airline will also add new flights between Dallas-Fort Worth and Barcelona, a hub for partner Iberia, in June.
+The airline will also add new flights between Dallas-Fort Worth and Barcelona in June.

 “It’s all related to wanting to find year-round homes for airplanes,” American Senior Vice President of Network Planning Brian Znotins said in the latest episode of the airline’s podcast, Tell Me Why.
 The four new transatlantic routes are counter-cyclical to other recent additions, like Dallas-Fort Worth to Auckland, that only fly in the winter, he explained.

 The growth comes as yields in the U.S. domestic market — by far the largest for American — have begun to fall from last year’s highs.
 Recent data from analytics firm Hopper found that domestic airfares have plateaued at down roughly 11% year-over-year, and are expected to stay down through the fall.
 Conversely, international airfares to Europe are down just 2% compared to last year and expected to rise this fall.